foo123/FILTER.js/readme.md

 This filter implements a filter stack which enables multiple filters (even other composite filters) to be applied more easily (and slightly faster) to an image, than to apply them one-by-one manually

-The class has theme methods to use.
+The class implements these methods:

 * _push()_  add a filter to the end of stack
 * _pop()_ remove a filter from the end of stack